TREASURIES-Bonds sag as Europe acts to curb debt crisis

 "That's why we got hit.
 These steps put a little hope in the market that they are doing something to deal with the problem," said Thomas Roth, executive director of U.S. government bond trading at Mitsubishi UFJ Securities USA in New York.

-Less pessimism about Europe drew bids for stocks.
-The Standard & Poor's 500 index .SPX was last up 0.8 percent. [.N]
+Less pessimism about Europe drew bids for stocks, with Wall Street indexes rising more than 1 percent.
+For more, see [.N]

-Most analysts, however, said that although the ECB moves would ease funding stress on euro zone banks they did nothing to remove the threat of big losses in the case of a Greek default.
+Most analysts, however, said although the ECB moves would ease funding stress on euro zone banks, they do nothing to remove the threat of big losses in the case of a Greek default.

 "Bonds are moving lower on the noise from Europe, but nothing is solved," said Lou Brien, market strategist at DRW Trading in Chicago.